WingTillDie/CxxPrintf/README.md

 ### Caveat
 Compiler warning flag -Wformat-nonliteral doesn't check format in putf, so take care of [uncontrolled format string](https://en.wikipedia.org/wiki/Uncontrolled_format_string) vulnerability by yourself.
 ## Description
-This header file implement C printf-like formatting for C++ std::cout using vasprintf() from stdio.h.
+This library implement C printf-like formatting for C++ std::cout using vasprintf() from stdio.h.
-This header file achieve the feature using relative short code compared to other methods like boost::format or std::experimental::putf, see [related thread on StackOverflow](https://stackoverflow.com/questions/15106102/how-to-use-c-stdostream-with-printf-like-formatting#15106194).
+This library achieve the feature using relative short code compared to other methods like boost::format or std::experimental::putf, see [related thread on StackOverflow](https://stackoverflow.com/questions/15106102/how-to-use-c-stdostream-with-printf-like-formatting#15106194).
 ## Compiling the library manually
 Download cxxprintf.cc, then in the terminal:
 ```bash